prisma/specs/introspection/README.md

 #### Underlying structure
 * Relations can be either inferred from columns holding foreign key constraints or from explicit join tables (again with FKs)
-* Only Prisma style join tables are ignored and rolled into relations directly joining the models, others will interpret the table as intermediate model.
+* Only Prisma style join tables are ignored and rolled into relations directly joining the models, others will interpret the table as intermediate model connected by two One2Many relations.

-#### Cardinality of relation
-* If the field holding the foreign id has a unique constraint we infer a One2One relation, otherwise a One2Many relation.
-* Prisma style Join Tables are the only cases where we directly infer a Many2Many relation.
-* Other Join tables result in two One2Many relations spanning the intermediate model.

-#### Foreign Keys
-* Foreign keys can reference single fields or multiple fields.
-* We store the side the id for the referenced table is stored on.
-* If it is the lexicographically lower model the printer will omit this.
-Otherwise it adds `@relation(references: [field_name])`
-* For FKs we collect FK_name, columns, referenced_table, referenced_fields and cascade behavior from the SQL describer.
-* So far we cannot express compound foreign keys in PSL since the spec offers no way to specify the from columns
-* `@relation(from:[user_first_name, user_last_name] references: [first_name, last_name])`  the from here is not specced yet
-* We do not yet calculate onDelete behaviour since the SQL onDelete has different semantics from the Prisma onDelete

 #### Naming relations
 * We name all relations during introspection.